linuxaustralia/constitution_and_policies/event-checklist.md

 * [ ] Ensure the event team is aware of the [event subcommittee policy](subcommittee_policy_v2.md)
 * [ ] When received, consider the Motion to form the event subcommittee
 * [ ] Undertake due diligence to ensure that members of the event subcommittee are members of Linux Australia
+* [ ] Provide templated budgets to the event subcommittee to use as the basis for their budget
+* [ ] Review the budget provided by the event subcommittee and provide approval and/or further guidance
 * [ ] Provide access to Westpac banking
 * [ ] Provide access to Xero
 * [ ] Provide a walkthrough of Westpac and Xero
-* [ ] Provide templated budgets to the event subcommittee to use as the basis for their budget
-* [ ] Review the budget provided by the event subcommittee and provide approval and/or further guidance
 * [ ] Undertake approvals in Westpac for large transactions in a timely manner
 * [ ] Provide assistance with event infrastructure like website, registration system and payment gateway, if required
 * [ ] Provide an insurance Certificate of Currency if required
+* [ ] Provide templated Sponsorship Agreement if required
+* [ ] Review Sponsorship Agreement if required
-* [ ] Post event report is considered an used as an input into continuous improvement activities
+* [ ] Post event report is considered and used as an input into continuous improvement activities

 ##Forming an event subcommittee
 Forming a high performing team doesn't happen by accident, so ensure that you have the right mix of skills, talent and leadership.
 It's a good idea to have a clear leader, a 2IC and a Treasurer on your event.
 Once you have your team together, ensure that they're members of Linux Australia.
 You must be a member of Linux Australia to sit on a subcommittee, as per the [Linux Australia Constitution](consitution.txt).